denten-books/plain-text/1-chapter.md

 the screen and yet it would not be enough to say that the text resides there.
 The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
-Deep within a device, the text will be embedded into into some sort of a storage medium, usually a magnetic or a "solid state" drive.
+Deep within a device, the text will be embedded into some sort of a storage medium, usually a magnetic or a "solid state" drive.
 Where the digital text resides affects even those who prefer to read in print.
 Like most literature today, print materials are also "born digital."
 At some point of time, they occupy the same